8OctavioI/Following-Tutorials/Docker/Readme.md

     Reload site to view changes.

-10. Using Bind Mount to mount a folder on the base system to a folder on the container (Can be used when 2 containers need access to the same information): docker run -d -p 80:80 --mount type=bind,source=[source-path],target=[destination-path] --name [container-name] [image-name]
+10. Using Bind Mount to mount a folder on the base system to a folder on the container (Can be used when 2 containers need access to the same information): Done.

+    docker run -d -p 80:80 --mount type=bind,source=[source-path],target=[destination-path] --name [container-name] [image-name]

     ex: docker run -d -p 80:80 --mount type=bind,source=/home/project/Projects/Docker/6.\ PHP\ application\ with\ bind\ mounts,target=/var/www/html --name php-instance php:8.2-apache